-Restore ground water aquifer to pre-disposal/pre-release conditions, to the extent practicable.
+- Restore ground water aquifer to pre-disposal/pre-release conditions, to the extent practicable. - Remove the source of ground or surface water contamination.

 Soil

 RAOs for Public Health Protection

 - Prevent ingestion/direct contact with contaminated soil. - Prevent inhalation of or exposure from contaminants volatilizing from contaminants in soil.